21 killed in crash of Nepal bus on college botany field trip

 A: Many native plants are threatened or even endangered in Wisconsin, according to the Department of Natural Resources.

-Plants like wild hyacinth, brook grass and ground plum are
+Plants like wild hyacinth, brook grass and ground plum are endangered in the state.

 EDISTO ISLAND — There's no drinking water or toilets.
 No alcohol is allowed, no dogs, no drones.
 Yet the remote, wild beach at the Botany Bay Plantation Wildlife Management Area still drew 65,000 people per year before Hurricane Matthew tore up the causeway bridge last year.

 A Flathead Valley Community College graduate has gained national attention for his research around how heavy-metal toxicity affects rain forests.